-- The diameter of the soak pit shall not be less than 900mm & not less than 1500mm in depth below invert level of the inlet pipe.
+- The soak pit shall not be less than 900mm in diameter& 1500mm in depth below the invert level of the inlet pipe.

-- The soaking pit covered by the precast slab.
+- The soaking pit should be covered by the precast slab.

 Design consideration of Septic Tank Design

-- Surface and subsoil water should not enter into the tank.
+- Surface and subsoil water should not enter the tank.

-- The solid waste, paper, napkins should not be flush to avoid the blockages.
+- The solid waste, paper, napkins should not be flushed into the septic tank to avoid the blockages.

-- The kitchen water should not be run in the septic tank.
+- The kitchen water should not enter the septic tank.

-- The Sludge may clean out in every 1 or 2 years.
+- The sludge may be cleaned out every 1 or 2 years.

 Size and Specification

-- A minimum width of a septic tank is 600mm and depth should be 1225mm including freeboard 300mm from the water level.
+- The minimum width of a septic tank is 600mm and depth should be 1225mm including a freeboard of 300mm from the water level.

 - A partition wall raised at a distance of half-length of the tank and 150mm x150mm hole is made at 450mm height in the wall to connect both chambers.

-- The inner and outer wall should be plastered with the minimum of 15mm thickness along with the waterproof chemical.
+- The inner and outer walls should be plastered with the minimum of 15mm thickness along with the waterproof chemical.

 - The ventilation pipe must be raised 1800mm above the roof.

-Let us see an example of septic tank design along with an example.
+Let us see an example of a septic tank design along with an example.

 Septic Tank Design Example